 - Better owner satisfaction

-NetVendor Bidding unifies HQ, regional teams, and property teams in a single system.
+NetVendor unifies HQ, regional teams, and property teams in a single system.

 Side-by-Side Comparison Leads to Better Decisions